Updated March 13, 2019.

 The company website has a great page showing off all the famous celebrities who have had their photo taken at Hot Dog on a Stick – and it’s an impressive list.

-This company currently ranks #432 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1946 and franchising since 1997, the number of locations currently stands at 89, of which 63 are company-owned and nine of which are located outside the U.S.
+This company currently ranks #276 (a big jump from #432 last year) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1946 and franchising since 1997, the number of locations currently stands at 74 (representing a steady decline from its 2013 high of 107 units), of which 45 are company-owned and nine of which are located outside the U.S.

 5. Dog Haus